MinaProtocol/mina/CONTRIBUTING.md

 ## Documentation

-There are three main pieces of Coda documentation:
+There are three main pieces of Mina documentation:

 1. The [`docs`](docs/) directory, which has prose documentation of various sorts.
 This doesn't exist yet, but it should by the time this repo is made public!